wayfareio/wayfare.io/_posts/2015-05-21-foster-care-what-you-can-do.markdown

 It isn't uncommon for older siblings as young as 18 to be tasked with the care of their younger siblings in an effort to keep them together and out of the foster care system.
 In many cases, these caregivers are struggling to keep their family together and provide sufficiently for themselves and the kids in their care.
 This is a very obvious example of how simple donations can make a significant impact on the caregivers.
 [Ezrah's Hands](http://ezrahshands.org) is an organization that helps support these kinship caregivers (people who are taking care of children who are related to them in some way).

-Therefore, we will also be accepting items for donation to [Ezrah's Hand](http://ezrahshands.org) at [Wayfare](wayfare.io) throughout the month of May.
-The following items can be dropped by Wayfare at any time M-F 9-5 or brought to our [Film Screening and Discussion Panel on May 30th](http://wayfare.ticketleap.com/removed-and-remember-film-screening-and-panel): Shampoo/Conditioner, Toilet paper, Paper towels, Deodorant, Soap/Body Wash, Toothpaste, Toothbrushes, Dish soap, Canned Pinto Beans, White Rice, Cereal, and Gift Cards to El Super, Albertsons, Payless, Walmart, Target and Gas cards.
+Therefore, we will also be accepting items for donation to [Ezrah's Hand](http://ezrahshands.org) at [FLDWRK](fldwrk.io) throughout the month of May.
+The following items can be dropped by FLDWRK at any time M-F 9-5 or brought to our [Film Screening and Discussion Panel on May 30th](http://wayfare.ticketleap.com/removed-and-remember-film-screening-and-panel): Shampoo/Conditioner, Toilet paper, Paper towels, Deodorant, Soap/Body Wash, Toothpaste, Toothbrushes, Dish soap, Canned Pinto Beans, White Rice, Cereal, and Gift Cards to El Super, Albertsons, Payless, Walmart, Target and Gas cards.

 #### Film Screening and Discussion Panel